-Packaging material in pharmaceutical industry
+What are Packaging Material in pharmaceutical Industry

 There are two important considerations when selecting a packaging material for any pharma product.

-• The packaging material does not harm or change the pharma product specifications.
+- The packaging material does not harm or change the pharma product specifications.

-• The pharma product must not damage or alter the packaging material specifications.
+- The pharma product must not damage or alter the packaging material specifications.

 Applications of Packaging material in pharmaceutical industry